Meeting and surpassing all audience expectations every day.

 They didn't understand it, and they never did succeed.

-They they never did get it.
+They never did get it.

-I know I it's just it baffles me because such stuff is not available to me or anybody like me or anybody else.
+That's why when I get up and I read that Elon Musk, $5 billion in funding, $5 billion in underwriting, I know it baffles me because such stuff is not available to me or anybody like me or anybody else.

-But I mean, this this idea that I am the result of a conspiracy cabal of secretly powerful Republicans who scoured the nation in 1988 and of all people picked me.
+But I mean, this idea that I am the result of a conspiracy cabal of secretly powerful Republicans who scoured the nation in 1988 and of all people picked me.

-And then they planned on me lasting 25 years, while they could, while I was occupying everybody's attention, corrupt the country in favor of the rich.
+And then they planned on me lasting 25 years while they could, while I was occupying everybody's attention, corrupt the country in favor of the rich.

-I never got a phone call from a fact, two years after this program started, there wasn't a Republican who even knew who I was before the program started.
+In fact, two years after this program started, there wasn't a Republican who even knew who I was before the program started.

 And they weren't sure who I was even after it started.